darcyMaz/YTtoPSP/README.md

    git clone --recursive https://github.com/darcyMaz/YTtoPSP
    ```

-2. A) Create the Python environment for this project.
+2. A - Create the Python environment for this project.
 * Creating your Python environment can be done in different ways.
 I link two guides below, one that does it via the terminal and one that does it from VSCode.
 If you want or need to do it a different way, there are plenty of guides to choose from on the internet.
 * <a href="https://www.w3schools.com/python/python_virtualenv.asp"> Python Environment: Terminal * </a>
 <a href="https://code.visualstudio.com/docs/python/environments"> Python Environment: VSCode </a>

-2. B) Use the global environment.
+2. B - Use the global environment.
 * You don't need to create an environment for your project, especially since this project has only two packages (for now).
 What you would do instead is, after cloning the repo, type these two commands into the terminal.
 You will have the packages in the global environment from now on.

     ```sh